Ham-ish/Y11-IT-Robotics-Blog/index.md

 <img src="./Images/arrg" title="Placeholder image for if i cannot solve picture problems" width="300"/>

+Here is the hardware

 There is no shift register currently in the boxes so this is everything else in the hardware

+Due to me changing my computer to windows, I have had to reinstall and reinitialise a lot of the things on the computer which has caused a few technical difficulties and delays

 ## 29/8/22